floozie/TheKeyHomework/README.md

 ### Start Unittests:

 * Browse to the 'Homwork' Folder in your local git repository
+* Type: dotnet restore to the command line to restore missing nuget packages (xunit, NewtownsoftJson)
 * Type: dotnet test to the command line
 ![](images/runUnitTests.PNG)

 ### Start backend websocket server and server that hosts the frontend

 * Browse to the 'Homwork/WebSocketServer' Folder in your local git repository
+* Type: dotnet restore to the command line to restore missing nuget packages (NewtownsoftJson)
 * Type: dotnet test to the command line
 * Open a web browser and type 'http://localhost:50942' as the URL
 ![](images/runProject.PNG)